000600/SpotifyRegressor/README.md

 ## The Dataset
 The dataset can be found at this link: https://www.kaggle.com/datasets/leonardopena/top50spotify2019.
 Credit for the dataset collection goes to **Deepak Depu**, **Arpita Gupta**, **Taner Sekmen**, and others on *Kaggle*.
 It includes multiple aspects of the top 50 songs on Spotify (in 2019), including:
+- Artist's name
+- Valence
+- Liveliness
+- Popularity
+- Acousticness

-It should be noted that some values are marked as *NA* in the initial dataset in the *age* and *foot length* columns.
-In this program, these missing values are filled in with the mean of their respective columns; a missing value in the age column would be filled in with the mean of all other age values in the dataset.
-It should also be noted that all x-values (input values) were scaled with Scikit-Learn's **StandardScaler** before being fed to any of the models (both the neural networks and the XGBoost Regressor) during preprocessing.
+It should be noted that the Pandas library couldn't read the data file in its original format due to special charactes included in some of the names of the songs.
+To account for this issue, I altered the dataset slightly and replaced special characters with non-special equivalents (this change didn't impact the model because song titles were not included in the training set).
+As a result, the CSV included in this repository is slightly different from the one that can be found at the link above.
+It should also be noted that all x-values (input values) were scaled with Scikit-Learn's **StandardScaler** before being fed to the regressor as part of data preprocessing.

 ## Libraries
 These neural networks and XGBoost Regressor were created with the help of the Tensorflow, Scikit-Learn, and XGBoost libraries.